 - Cover your legs and shoulders.
 This is a religious site and you won’t be allowed in if your shoulders or knees are showing.

-- The temples on the Grand Circuit have less crowds.
+- The temples on the Grand Circuit have fewer crowds.

 - Definitely try and catch a sunrise or sunset (or both).
 It is absolutely stunning.